I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfio/nf-wdfio-wdfioqueuestopandpurgesynchronously.md

 <p>This method does not return a value.</p>

 ## -remarks
 <p>This method returns after all the unprocessed and driver-owned requests (not including requests added to the queue after this call is made) are completed or canceled.
-If new requests are inserted while <b>WdfIoQueueStopAndPurgeSynchronously</b> is in progress, these new requests are not delivered until driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff548478">WdfIoQueueStart</a>.</p>

-<p>A bug check occurs if the driver supplies an invalid object handle.</p>

-<p>This method returns after all the unprocessed and driver-owned requests (not including requests added to the queue after this call is made) are completed or canceled.
-If new requests are inserted while <b>WdfIoQueueStopAndPurgeSynchronously</b> is in progress, these new requests are not delivered until driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff548478">WdfIoQueueStart</a>.</p>
+If new requests are inserted while <b>WdfIoQueueStopAndPurgeSynchronously</b> is in progress, these new requests are not delivered until driver calls <a href="..\wdfio\nf-wdfio-wdfioqueuestart.md">WdfIoQueueStart</a>.</p>

 <p>A bug check occurs if the driver supplies an invalid object handle.</p>